OscarPortillo37/anime_recommender_site/README.md

 2. Implement feature that scrapes users MyAnimeList/AniChart/etc profile and automatically gets the anime they've watched for more customized recommendations
 3. Implement feature for app to work in different languages

-A collaboration between @OscarPortillo37 and @saahirN
+A collaboration between OscarPortillo37 and saahirN